riffnshred/nhl-led-scoreboard/README.md

 # NHL-LED-scoreboard
 ![scoreboard demo](assets/images/scoreboard.jpg)

-# Causes of NHL suspending the Season
+# (UPDATE) Causes of NHL suspending the Season
-I did'n program the scoreboard to handle posponed games so far.
-I'm working on a fix and will release it ASAP.
-Join the discord channel for more details and futur updates.
+The scoreboard now handles the postponed games.

+# V1.1.2 (Latest)
+- New setup app. no more need to fiddle with the config.json file.
+Just run `./nhl_setup` once you finished installing the software to config your scoreboard
+- New Covid-19 stats board.
+Just add "covid_19" to any state of the board to see the latest worldwide cases, deaths and recovered cases of the virus.

 ## Support and community
 We have a nice community growing every day on discord.
 If you need help